-Enter appropriate values in the fields on the Settings tab as follows:
+Enter the appropriate values in the fields on the Settings tab as follows:

-- Password / Confirm Password: Enter the logon account's password twice.
+- (Required) Password / Confirm Password: Enter the account's password twice.

-- (Optional) Interact with Desktop: If this setting is enabled (default), the application's output messages can be seen in the console window on Windows Session 0.
-To switch to Session 0, it may be necessary to install FireDaemon Zero and ZeroInput.
-Alternatively, this setting may be disabled, in which case the application's GUI will be hidden.
+- (Optional) Interact with Desktop: Interact with Desktop: If this setting is enabled (default), the program's output messages can be seen on Session 0.
+To switch to Session 0, it may be necessary to install FireDaemon Zero and FireDaemon ZeroInput.
+Alternatively, this setting may be disabled, in which case the program's messages will be hidden.

 Bitvise SSH Client's status can easily be checked on the main FireDaemon Pro Services List - look for a Running Status value and a numeric Process ID (PID) value.

-If the service's Interact with Desktop setting is enabled, the application can also be verified by switching to Windows Session 0 to view the GUI.
+If the FireDaemon Pro service's Interact with Desktop setting is enabled, the application can also be verified by switching to Windows Session 0 to view the GUI.